OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 4. Stormcloud Summons: Targeted players move to opposite ends of arena.
 5. Divine Judgement Volts: Massive AE, removes one stack of Surge Protection.
 6. Tribunal Summons: Knocks back from center column or side rows.

+### Eden's Verse: Furor (Normal)

+1. Ferostorm: Cone attack in direction of blades.
+2. Air Bump: Two players stand in each circle; then move away.
+3. Storm of Fury: Conal attack to towards tethered players.
+4. Vacuum Slice: Divides arena in half; do not cross.
+5. Occluded Front: Circles cast short-range AE.
+6. Hands of Hell: Separate to only one per player.
+7. Instant Incineration: Tank buster.
+8. Hot Foot: Move close to Ifrit.
+9. Garuda + Ifrit: Split tank.
+10. When Garuda and Ifrit combine, all of the above abilities repeat, with multiple going off at the same time.
+11. Conflag Strike: At the end of cast, 270 degree conal attack.